French corvette Alecton: Service history

 The Alecton, named after Alecto, one of the three Furies, was a paddle wheeler (aviso à roues de deuxième classe, type Étoile modifié) laid down in 1859 at the La Seyne shipyard of the Société des Forges et Chantiers de la Mediterranée and launched in 1861.
 She had a length of 50.9 metres and a beam of 12.1 metres.
 Alecton was powered by both a 120 hp steam engine and sails on two masts, had a crew of sixty-six and an armament of two light cannons.
 Her displacement was 570 tonnes.
 Alecton was first stationed at French Guiana and from 1868 onwards at Guadeloupe.
 She was decommissioned on 10 August 1883 and scrapped in 1884 at Lorient.

 Bouyer's travelogue

 who served as captain on the Alecton wrote a travelogue, which first appeared as an article in Le Tour du Monde in 1866, later published as a book, La Guyane française: notes et souvenirs d'un voyage exécuté en 1862-1863 (1867).

 These carried illustrations done by artists based on sketches made by officers on the Alecton and Bouyer himself.
 The illustration of the ship was by Édouard Riou, based on the sketch by E. Rodolphe, the ship-of-the-line ensign (enseigne de vaisseau) (Note: The enseigne de vaisseau was first officer.) aboard Alecton.
 (Note: "E. Rodolphe" according to Frédol aka Moquin-Tandon.)

-The encounter with the gigantic squid occurred in 1861 when the boat was under his command.
+The encounter with the giant squid occurred in 1861 when the boat was under his command.